BASIC CONCEPTS

 Wednesday, September 3, 2025

-Q. What makes Finnegans Wake, a novel by James Joyce, hard to understand (1)?
+Q. What makes Finnegans Wake (1), the novel by James Joyce, difficult to read (1,Wikipedia)?

 Comment: Although what I call “multiple personality trait” is usually an asset for novelists, it can make a novel hard to understand if not adequately controlled.
 Also search “James Joyce” in this blog for relevant past posts.